Bain Case Interview: Format, Rounds & PE Cases (2026)

 A Bain-Style PE Case: Acquisition Analysis

-This walkthrough demonstrates how a Bain PE due diligence case unfolds in an interviewer-led format.
-The interviewer feeds you data sequentially; your job is to analyze each piece, build a running thesis, and deliver a quantified recommendation.
+This walkthrough demonstrates how a Bain PE due diligence case unfolds.
+Whether the interviewer hands you the sub-questions (standardized format) or you propose the structure yourself (a partner round), the work is the same: analyze each piece, build a running thesis, and deliver a quantified recommendation.

 Setup